AJ-Wuu/Projects/Machine Learning/Clustering.md

 classification is a supervised learning where each training data instance belongs to a particular class.
 Clustering is an unsupervised learning where the data is unlabeled.
 ## K-Means Clustering
+* Definition: k-means divide the data into k non-overlapping subsets or clusters without any cluster internal structure or labels
+  * Objects within a cluster are very similar, and objects across different clusters are very different or dissimilar
+* Goal: minimize the intra-cluster distances, maximize the inter-cluster distances, divide the data into non-overlapping clusters without any cluster-internal structure
+  * Conventionally, the distance of samples from each other is used to shape the clusters
+*
 ## Hierarchical Clustering
 ## Density-Based Clustering